Why Does My Mouse Keep Freezing? 15 Easy Fixes

 ↪ Roll Back Mouse Drivers

-1. Open up the Device Manager and right-click on your mouse drivers.
+1. Open Device Manager and right-click on your mouse drivers.
 From the menu, click on Properties

 Select Properties

-2. Next, head to the Driver tab and select the “Roll Back Driver” option.
-Hit the OK button and your mouse drivers should go down to a previous version.
+2. Navigate to the Driver tab and select the “Roll Back Driver” option.
+Hit the OK button, and your mouse drivers should revert to a previous version.

 Head to the driver tab and uncheck the box

-One thing to remember here is that the roll back driver option will only be available if you have previously updated the driver.
-This means that if Windows indicates during the update process that your drivers are already up-to-date, the rollback option will be greyed out for you.
+One thing to remember here is that the rollback driver option will only be available if you have previously updated the driver.
+If Windows indicates during the update process that your drivers are already up-to-date, the rollback option will be grayed out for you.

 9. Run Hardware and Device Troubleshooter